 Consider the Vehicle You Will Be Using

 Measure your mobility vehicle’s length, width, and height, and look up its weight.
 You can now eliminate any vehicle lifts which are too weak, too small, or greatly oversized for your needs.
 Some lifts only accommodate particular mobility vehicle types – whether you’re using a power chair, a scooter, or a wheelchair, make sure that the lift you are looking at is compatible.
-There are two main categories of vehicle lifts – exterior lifts
+There are two main categories of vehicle lifts – exterior lifts and interior lifts.

 The type of vehicle that you will be attaching the lift to may eliminate some of these possibilities for you.
 For instance, if you have a smaller vehicle with limited or no space to store your mobility vehicle inside, then an exterior lift is probably your best option.
 However, if you have a minivan or SUV, then an interior lift may be more practical, especially if you want to keep you mobility vehicle out of the elements.

 Decide Between a Boom Lift and a Platform Lift